Welcome to Erinshire Irish Setters LLC.

 Eloise: CH.
 Beaubriar’s Premeire Event……

 Erinshire Irish Setters, became the very proud owners, and provided the financial backing for the “campaign” of our exquisite and beautiful girl, CH.
 Beaubriar’s Premeire Event.
 Eloise was an outstanding bitch with an incredible attitude and love for the show ring like I have never seen before.
 She was campaigned throughout 2008 and 2009.
-In 2008 she was the number 1 Irish Setter in the United States, Number 6 Sporting Dog, achievements included, 7 Best In Show, 39 Best In Specialty Shows, also winning twice the Award of Merit at the Irish Setter National Specialty and twice at the NYC Westminster Kennel Club in both 2008 & 2009.
+In 2008 she was the number 1 Irish Setter in the United States, Number 6 Sporting Dog in the country.
+Her achievements include, 7 Best In Shows, 39 Best In Specialty Shows, also winning twice the Award of Merit at the 2008 &2009 Irish Setter National Specialty and twice at the NYC Westminster Kennel Club also in 2008 & 2009.

 Establishing Erinshire Irish Setters…….

 After owning the number 1 Irish Setter in the country, we thought it was time to get serious about breeding and showing our own dogs with the Erinshire name.
-Brenda had been planning this for more than a year, and knew it would require a breeding program to produce the type of Irish Setter that she had always loved.
+Brenda had been planning this for more than a year, and knew it would require a breeding program to produce the type of Irish Setter that she had always loved, a traditional type, in head piece and with heavy bone, with a dark coat, that looks like a sporting dog.
 Reagan’s qualities and his pedigree, would decide where the breeding program would go.
 Reagan, was sired by Ch.
 Waterford Show-Off.
 In 2004, he won Best Of Breed at the (National) Irish Setter Club of America.
 His sire went back to Canadian bloodlines from Tealwood Irish Setters, Dave Carey, a kennel Brenda was familar with back in the 1970’s.
 After a lot of re-searching for the right bitch to add to this pedigree and re-thinking, Brenda, chose a bitch from Orchard Farm Kennel (Reg’d) in Ontario.
 A kennel that had been breeding Irish Setters since 1938.
 Meeting up with Mary Klinck at a specialty show in Michigan, she had a female available to a show home, and she was already named Erin!
 In September 2007, Erin, Orchard Farm Lace to Erinshire, joined the family, and would eventually be bred to Reagan.
 This was the last litter from Orchard Farms, as Mary passed away shortly after.
 Both dogs have American and Canadian bloodlines, and would produce our first litter under the Erinshire Kennel name.
 A wonderful litter was produced in 2010.
 (Pedigrees are posted on each dogs page)

 And so it began…….on Easter Sunday, April 04, 2010, the FOREVER litter was whelped, 6 males and 6 females, the dirty dozen as they were also called!
 From that litter, a male and a female stayed, all the other puppies were sold to pet homes.
-Eliott and Scarlett were the puppies that would be our first “home bred”, Champions for Erinshire Irish Setters.
-With a very strong focus on health issues in the breed, following the classic line breeding philosophy of pedigrees, we produced from our first litter, the Forever Litter, because it took 3 years to wait to breed Erin to Reagan, and produce our first Erinshire Litter, and had no idea that one puppy, the male we picked to keep, Eliott, would be our first Best In Show dog.
+Eliott and Scarlett were the puppies that would be our first “home bred” Champions for Erinshire Irish Setters.
+With a very strong focus on health issues in the breed, following the classic line breeding philosophy of pedigrees, we produced, the Forever Litter ,(because it took 3 years to wait to breed Erin to Reagan), and produce our first Erinshire Litter, and had no idea that one puppy, the male we picked to keep, Eliott, would be our first Best In Show dog, from that first litter.

 Eliott finish his American championship in 2014 with all Majors.
 This puppy grew up in the shadow of his sire, I constantly saw the traits that I had loved so much in Reagan.
 This is the boy that not only filled those paws, but exceeded all my dreams…..
 In May 2015, I took him to Ontario, to achieve his Canadian Championship, he finished in 7 shows with 2 Sporting Group Firsts and the day he finished with his last point for his Championship he also went Best In Show!!!! (thank you Jill).
 In August 2015, I showed Eliott at the Canadian National Irish Setter Show, he went Select Dog, and Select Dog in an other Specialty show, and Select Dog in an all breed show, all in one weekend.
 He is truly the best ambassador for the bred….everybody who meets him wants to take him home.
 He is pretty much retired from showing at this time, he will be in the Veteran class when is 8 yrs. and until then he will achieve his CGC title and work as a therapy dog, with the elderly and children.
 He is the best boy ever, and he knows it…..